mustah/jexpect/README.md

 jexpect
 =======

-A simple BDD framework for Java
+A simple BDD framework for Java.

+Please consider the tests to be the documentation.